Kyle-Law/p2-udacity-cloud-developer/README.md

 3. For further deployment, run `eb deploy`
 4. `eb open` to open app on browser

+#### 4. Setup CloudFront Distribution

+1. CloudFront > Create Distribution
+2. Select the corresponding Elastic Load Balancer of EB as Origin Domain
+3. Under `Cache key and origin requests` > Check `legacy cache settings`, select `All` from Query strings dropdown
+4. Keep the rests as defaults

 ## Project Instructions

 To complete this project, I have: